theos/theos-wiki/docs/Installation-iOS.md

 1. Set up the `THEOS` environment variable:

+	bash:

 		echo "export THEOS=~/theos" >> ~/.profile
+	zsh:

-		echo "export THEOS=~/theos" >> ~/.zprofile
+		echo "export THEOS=~/theos" >> ~/.zshrc

 	For this change to take effect, you must restart your shell.
 Kill the terminal app in the taskswitcher then re-open the terminal app and do `echo $THEOS` on your shell to check if this is working.
+If the output of `echo $THEOS` is blank, something has gone awry.

 1. Clone Theos to your device: